StoryFlow Editor: Steam Release & Future Plans

 The editor provides fluid zooming, panning, and node manipulation with a polished, professional interface.
 Whether you're working on a small interactive story or a massive branching narrative with hundreds of dialogue nodes, the tool remains fast and responsive.

-Start creating immediately with HTML export for web-based games and prototypes.
+Start creating immediately with HTML export to easily share your interactive stories.
 JSON export is available for custom integrations, with official game engine plugins currently in development for Unity, Unreal Engine, and Godot.

-HTML Export creates a fully standalone web application with your entire game embedded.
-Share the exported package with playtesters, publish it on itch.io, or embed it in your portfolio.
-The exported game includes all your dialogue, branching logic, variables, and background images - everything packaged together and ready to play in any modern browser.
+HTML Export creates a fully standalone web application with your entire story embedded.
+Share the exported package with anyone, publish it on itch.io, or embed it in your portfolio.
+The exported story includes all your dialogue, branching logic, variables, and background images - everything packaged together and ready to play in any modern browser.

 JSON Export maintains your folder structure and outputs clean, readable JSON files that you can integrate into any game engine or custom system.
 This gives you complete flexibility to build your own narrative runtime or integrate with existing game systems.